Board & Management

 The Reverend Vicky Cullen is Patron of the Peter Cullen Water and Environment Trust.
 Vicky has been an outstanding advocate for Peter’s work, a regular speaker at Trust Programs and, more recently, a generous donor, offering an Indigenous Scholarship.

-Our Board: John Thwaites, Kaye Cavanagh, Brett Tucker, Suzy Nethercott-Watson, Susie Williams, Mark Wootton, Andrew Campbell, Katherine Daniell and Chris Arnott.
+Our Board: John Thwaites, Kaye Cavanagh, Suzy Nethercott-Watson, Susie Williams, Mark Wootton, Andrew Campbell, Katherine Daniell, Chris Arnott and Karlene Maywald.

 Professor the Hon.
 John Thwaites (Chair) was Deputy Premier of Victoria 1999–2007, and a member of the Victorian Parliament 1992–2007, during which time he held several ministries including environment, water, planning, and climate change.